 |

-Cypher Garden, by Mary Kay Rummel
+Mary Kay Rummel – Cypher Garden

 In Mary Kay Rummel’s poems there is no separation between the spiritual and the sensual.
 Even as a child, she writes, I longed to spend my life in praise.
 Stanley Kunitz said, "Mary Kay’s poems have and sustain an oracular voice"... sometimes prophetic and always lustrous and generous to the reader’s psyche.
 A spectacular collection to read again and again. author's